VitalyRomanov/entity-fetcher/README.md

 ## Promotion strategy

+Assign confidence to edges based on the count.
+Look at the correctness of the nodes with count 1,2,...,k.
+When edge with weight 1 is found, assign confidence c[1].
+If the edge is found k times, assign confidence c[k].
+This beautifully assesses confidence.
+Needs to be reevaluated every time the extraction process is improved.

 0. Normalize entities
 0.5 Disambiguate with context, with other subconcepts
 1. Unambiguous entites with high count get promoted, rest, receive a confidence score